julianladisch/paia-wiki/Confirmations.md

 As noted in https://github.com/gbv/paia/issues/31 and https://github.com/gbv/paia/issues/36 there should be a way to confirm and/or select before an action.
 A list of confirmation objects can be used for this purpose:

-## confirmation data type
+## confirmation request

-A **confirmation** is a key-value mapping from `type` URIs (indicating the type of confirmation e.g. storage selection, confirmation of fees, special loan conditions...) to key-value objects with the following keys:
+A **confirmation request** is a key-value mapping from `type` URIs (indicating the type of confirmation e.g. storage selection, confirmation of fees, special loan conditions...) to key-value objects with the following keys:

-* `required (0..1)`: true/false whether the confirmation is mandatory (false by default)
 * `multiple (0..1)`: true/false whether multiple options can be selected (false by default)
 * `option`(1..n)`: unordered list of options to select from.
 * `option.id` (0..1)?`: URI identifying the option.
 If not given, `option.default` MUST be true or not given.